-Calibrations were performed at this stage with the usual two step procedure and the D and M vectors were determined by taking the simple arithmetic average of the differences between the AT-determined EOs and the directly measured ones, once they were converted to the same reference system. selected strips, respectively flown with the nose of the plane pointing North, South, East and West, as the final letter of the names in the first column highlights.
+The table shows results for the whole block and for four selected strips, respectively flown with the nose of the plane pointing North, South, East and West, as the final letter of the names in the first column highlights.

 It is worth noticing that a time recording delay (the fact that a certain image is given the position that the camera had a moment before or after the shot) causes the presence of an offset in the camera position parallel to the flight direction.
-This is what happens: flight pv1-8000-1-N has a $\mu{\Delta v}$ value of -9 cm and flight pv1-8000-2-S has a $\mu{\Delta y}$ value of 12 cm.
+This is what happens: flight pv1-8000-1-N has a $\mu{\Delta y}$ value of -9 cm and flight pv1-8000-2-S has a $\mu{\Delta y}$ value of 12 cm.
 The same phenomenon happens with the East-West strips: the pv1-8000-3-E set has a $\mu{\Delta x}$ value of -13 cm and the pv1-8000-4-W has 16 cm.
 When the whole block is considered, these systematic errors translate into enlarged random errors, as the results of set pv1-8000 show.